qmliu816/CP-DFNet/README.md

 ## Data

-The raw air-quality data used in this study were obtained from the China National Environmental Monitoring Centre.
+The hourly air quality data used in this study were obtained from the China National Environmental Monitoring Centre: https://www.cnemc.cn/.

-The meteorological data were obtained from the ERA5-Land hourly reanalysis dataset via the Copernicus Climate Data Store.

-The processed data are not included in this repository.
-They can be generated from the above raw data sources following the preprocessing procedure described in Section 4.1 of the manuscript.
+The meteorological data used in this study were accessed through the European Centre for Medium-Range Weather Forecasts: https://cds.climate.copernicus.eu/.

 Expected data directory structure: